 They spend their lives upside down, attached to the surface of the water and floating along at the mercy of the winds and ocean currents.
 Blue in color, they blend in with the water in order to camouflage themselves within their environment.
 And though petite, these baby dragons are also dangerous: they predate on venomous cnidarians, such as the Portuguese man o'war.
 They store the stings cells collected from these cnidarians within their own tissues, and use them as a defense on anything that bothers them.
 Handling a little blue dragon could result in a painful—and possibly dangerous—sting.

 Although rarely spotted by humans, one of these alien-like specimens was caught on film after washing ashore in Queensland, Australia.

 Meet the Glaucus atlanticus, better known as the blue dragon sea slug or blue dragon mollusk.
-The mythical-looking creature is hard to find.

-via [The Dodo]
+h/t: [The Dodo]